Advanced Keyword Segmentation for Intent and User Journey: A Technical SEO Guide

 Did you know that only 26% of marketers use keyword segmentation as part of their SEO strategy?
 This highlights a massive opportunity to get ahead by understanding and implementing this technique.

-Keyword segmentation is the process of organizing your target keywords into specific, closely related groups.
-Think of it as advanced keyword research that goes beyond a simple list.
+Keyword segmentation is basically organizing your target keywords into specific, closely related groups.
+Think of it as advanced keyword research that goes beyond just a simple list.
 It's about understanding the intent behind each keyword and grouping them accordingly.
 For instance, instead of just targeting "running shoes," you might create segments for "best running shoes for beginners," "trail running shoes," or "affordable running shoes."

 Unlike basic keyword research, segmentation focuses on aligning keywords with specific stages of the user journey.
 This means understanding whether a user is looking for information, comparing products, or ready to make a purchase.
 Segmentation also ensures that each keyword group is tailored to the specific page on your website, boosting relevance and improving the likelihood of ranking higher in search results.